owenBeresford/CatProfileDemo/README.md

 - Interaction: as this UI is designed in layers, add a big vague-focus cat in the background
 - hygiene: add HTTPS
 - hygiene: set HTTP headers
 - Add complete code for the nation flags.
-UPDATE: the EU is supported now, and common synomyms for the UK
+UPDATE: the EU is supported now, and common synonyms for the UK
 - My props for components are passing stateless impure functions, which only modify things in Redux State.